digitag1971/MAAS/README.md

 - Marco Palma - computational designer - TUWien & Co-de-iT

 ## Possible Workshops or Seminars
 A series of workshops is proposed as a practical way to engage with the MAAS project.
-These workshops would offer a design and hands-on experience for 12-15 participants, divided into groups focusing on both the design of kit components and the prototyping of different kit sets.
-The workshop structure would emphasize a feedback loop between the digital modeling of kit parts and their assemblage strategies, and physical prototyping to test these ideas in reality.
+These workshops would offer a **design and hands-on experience** for 12-15 participants, divided into groups focusing on both the **design of kit components and the prototyping of different kit sets**.
+The workshop structure would emphasize **a feedback loop between the digital modeling of kit parts and their assemblage strategies, and physical prototyping** to test these ideas in reality.

 ### Topics
 Participants in the workshops will dig into various relevant topics: